Content

 What are the most important KPIs in Human Resources?

-As previously explained, KPIs in Human Resources are indicators of execution, compliance, or performance that serve as a guide to improving processes within a company, in this case, within the field of people management.
+As previously explained, KPIs in Human Resources are indicators of execution, compliance, or performance that guide improving processes within a company, in this case, within the field of people management.
 Here are three prime examples of these key indicators.

 1. Staff satisfaction